TedTschopp/tschopp.net/_posts/Drafts/2018-05-11-Of-Maps-and-Monsters-the-Right-Way-to-Populate-a-World.md

 4 mph
 Daily Distance*
 24 miles 24 miles 32 miles 40 miles 16 miles 24 miles 24 miles 5 miles 15 miles 48 miles 60 miles 72 miles 96 miles

+* Assumes 8 hours of traveling time for overland methods.
+Wa- terborne travel can continue longer for man-powered methods (e.g., barges and rowboats) and go overnight for sailing vessels, which is built into the daily distance.
+** Two-wheeled cart with mule designed for hauling vegetables.
+*** Covered wagon designed for carrying paying passengers.
+Available only between major destinations (e.g., large cities or trading ports).

 ```